 Cardboard - toiletry boxes, toilet roll tubes, tooth paste boxes, hand soap boxes & cosmetic boxes

-Plastic - milk bottles
+Plastic - milk bottles and milk bottle tops

 Plastic - pop, water and soft drinks bottles